grygy/pv217-microservices-materials/05/README.md

 Don't forget to add at least two of your own tests.

+### 2. Implement unit tests for `PassengerService`

+Go to `PassengerServiceTest` and implement the todo's.
+You will need to mock the `PassengerRepository` to isolate the service from the database.

+Don't forget to add at least two of your own tests.

+### 3. Implement unit tests for `PassengerResource`

+Go to `PassengerResourceTest` and implement the todo's.
+You will need to mock the `PassengerService` to isolate the resource from the service.

 #### X.y.
 How to test if everything is working?

 - Tests are passing